specs-cli/specs-cli/DSPI_WORKFLOW_MINI.md

 # DSPI Workflow Mini

-**Describe → Specify → Plan → Implement**
+**Discovery → Specification → Planning → Implementation**

 The DSPI Workflow is a structured, AI-assisted approach to Specification-Driven Development (SDD).

-## Phase 0: Global Specification Extraction (Existing Codebase)
+## Phase 1: Discovery (D)

+### 1.1 Codebase Discovery (for existing codebases)

-This phase is mandatory for projects with existing codebase.
+This step is mandatory for projects with existing codebase.
 Essential specs are extracted to be used later during the DSPI Workflow.

 **Run command**: `/extract_global_specs`